 - Confirmation of knowledge, experience and skill from a professional colleague, trainer, supervisor, or mentor.

-Skills, knowledge, and practical experience to deliver a safe and effective clinical service in Nuclear Cardiology are a requirement of the certification.
+Skills, knowledge, and practical experience to deliver a safe and effective clinical service in Nuclear Cardiology are a requirement for the certification.
 If you are currently not practising Nuclear Cardiology, you should at least have been doing so for one year in the past five years.
 This must be confirmed by a signed letter from a trainer, mentor, supervisor, colleague, or manager that has known you professionally in that period.

 - Successful completion of clinical reports of unknown studies.